I-2-0-21.Objection to Appearing at Hearing by Audio or Agency Video

 C. Timely Objections

-However, if the claimant changes residences while the request for hearing is pending, OHO management, through designated staff, may still schedule the claimant to appear by VTC, despite the objection.
-The Hearing Office Chief Administrative Law Judge (HOCALJ) will determine whether to transfer the case to another hearing office (HO) by considering whether:
+If the claimant changes residences while the request for hearing is pending, the Hearing Office Chief Administrative Law Judge (HOCALJ) will determine whether to transfer the case to another hearing office (HO) by considering whether:

 • The claimant submitted evidence establishing a change in residence, such as a utility bill, notification from the post office, or other documentation establishing a change in residence.
 (A change in mailing address is not sufficient to establish a change of residence, e.g., a change of address to a P.O.
 Box does not establish a change of residence);